Mansfield takes centre stage in brand new season of hit BBC fly-on-the-wall show 'Brickies'

 The hit BBC Three show depicts the reality of life on building sites, as the team banter, fall out and build friendships, while all the time the clock is ticking and pressure from the ‘gaffer’ to keep on course is never far away.

-The episodes were filmed in last year’s blazing August weather, as the brickies work to get foundation levels down and up-to-scratch on building firm Hodginkon’s 56 property development in Victoria Street.
+The episodes were filmed in last year’s blazing August weather, as the brickies work to get foundation levels down and up-to-scratch on building firm Hodginkon’s 56-property development on Victoria Street.

 New face Leah is welcomed into the fold and she hits the ground running – getting to grips with the large foundation blocks and joining in the site banter.
 When her apprentice review comes up, she reveals she’s even got one eye on Jack’s job.